genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/email.md

 htmlMailMessage.replaceAll("\"", "&quot;").replaceAll("\\R", "\\\\n");
 ```

-The final outgoing emailDistribution will be the merger of the distribution list specified on the Notify message and the statically defined distribution list specified for any Gateway which messages may be routed to.
+The final outgoing emailDistribution will a merge of the distribution list specified on the Notify message and the statically defined distribution list specified for any Gateway which messages may be routed to.